Windows Remote Control MCP server

 Stats

-MCPControl is a Windows-based server implementation of the Model Context Protocol (MCP) that enables AI models to interact with your desktop environment.
-It provides programmatic control over system operations including mouse movements, keyboard input, window management, and screen capture functionality, creating a bridge between AI models and your computer.
+MCPControl is a Windows server implementing the Model Context Protocol (MCP) that enables AI models to control system operations including mouse, keyboard, window management, and screen capture functionality.
+It bridges the gap between AI models and your desktop, providing programmatic control for automation tasks.

 Prerequisites